jetkvm/cloud-api/README.md

 ## Development

-This project is built with Node.JS, Prisma and Express.
+This project is built on Node.JS using Prisma and Express.

 To start the development server, run: